-This is an exam-based course and you need to have achieved education to GCSE grade C (4) standard or equivalent.
-Relevant experience will be taken into account when considering qualifications
+This is an exam-based course, and you need to have achieved at least a grade C (4) standard in both English and Maths GCSE or equivalent to enrol on the course.
+Relevant experience will be taken into account when considering qualifications.

 Applicants will be invited to attend an interview before being accepted onto the course.